jalainrn/MarketsOnMap/README.md

 # Jose Rascon's Map Project

 This page shows in the map local farmer markets when a zip code is specified.
 It is responsive, so the layout changes depend of the screen size.
-It was a great challenge, due I wanted to learn how to add a map in a page, and I leart it along with Jquery and CSS in my CodeLou course.
+It was a great challenge, due I wanted to learn how to add a map in a page, and I learned it along with Jquery and CSS in my CodeLou course.

 ## Getting Started